FioroniCostanza/Chest_XRay/README.md

 ### Cloning the repository
 Run this command to download the repository:`git clone https://github.com/FioroniCostanza/Chest_XRay.git`

+### If you are working on Google Colab
+Load the dataset in your Drive and remember to replace the code lines of the dataset path.

+### If you are working in a Local Environments
+Remember just to replace the path of the dataset.

 ### Dependencies
 To Install the necessary libraries you just need to run their installation commands, like:
 ```